westbaykayak/westbaykayak.github.io/risk-assessments/river-brit-risk-assessment.md

 River Brit, launching from pontoon and travelling as far as weir.

-BCU Level 2 Coach or above qualified staff.

 The river must not be paddled when the gate at the far south of the river is open into the harbour.

 Nearest hospital / A&E: Dorchester   01305 251150